 - This course is designed to help you move on to various SCQF Level 7 courses such as HNC Sports Coaching and HNC Fitness, Health and Exercise

 - Students who have been successful on this course have also gained employment as Leisure Centre Attendants and Sports Coaches.

 For courses starting in August, you can make up to two applications.

 Applications are made to a course and a first choice of campus.
 If the course is oversubscribed at your first choice you will be automatically considered for alternative sites and may be made an offer without a further application.

 You will receive an automated email confirming that we have received your application and will be in contact as per the following stages:

 - If you meet the entry requirements, or have qualifications pending, you will be invited in for an interview which will preferably be over Zoom or Microsoft Teams.
 If that proves to be a barrier, please get in touch and we can arrange an alternative interview method.

-- When you attend the interview you must provide a copy of your qualifications and your reference/s
+- When you attend the interview you must provide a copy of your qualifications

 - The college’s admissions department will email you an electronic version of the reference form.
 Please print this and ask your referee to complete it before bringing it along to your interview along with a copy of your relevant proof of entry qualifications,